solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     > NOTE: We are storing data in the tables as JSONB for lab purposes.
 In the real world, it may not be appropriate.
 With normal columns, PostgreSQL maintains statistics about the distributions of values in each column of the table – most common values (MCV), NULL entries, histogram of distribution.
 Based on this data, the PostgreSQL query planner makes smart decisions on the plan to use for the query.
 At this point, PostgreSQL does not store any stats for JSONB columns or keys.
 This can sometimes result in poor choices like using nested loop joins vs. hash joins.

 7. Switch to pgAdmin.
-8. Navigate to **Databases->airbnb->Schemas->public->Tables**.
+8. Navigate to **Databases->Airbnb->Schemas->public->Tables**.
 9. Right-click the **Tables** node, then select **Query Tool**.

     ![Alt text](media/query_tool.png)

 10. Run each of the following commands to see the imported data after its transformation.
-Note that we did not fully expand the JSON into all columns so as to show the new JSON syntax later:
+Note that we did not fully expand the JSON into all columns to show the new JSON syntax later:

     ```sql
     select * from listings limit 10;